luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void multiply_relin(Ciphertext &ciph0, Ciphertext &ciph1, Ciphertext &result, const RelinKeys &relin_key) override;
 ```

-**Description**This function performs homomorphic multiplication between two ciphertexts and uses the relinearization key to reduce the ciphertext size.<br>
+**Description**:This function performs homomorphic multiplication between two ciphertexts and uses the relinearization key to reduce the ciphertext size.<br>

-**Parameters**
+**Parameters**:
 - **ciph1** (Ciphertext):   A reference to a **Ciphertext** object, representing a ciphertext.<br>
 - **ciph2** (Ciphertext): A reference to a **Ciphertext** object, representing another ciphertext.<br>
 - **result** (Ciphertext): A reference to a **Ciphertext** object, used to store the computation result.<br>